theodo-group/LLPhant/README.md

 #### VectorStores
 Once you have embeddings you need to store them in a vector store.
 The vector store is a database that can store vectors and perform a similarity search.
-To store the documents you need to create a class that implements the `VectorStoreBase` class.
+There are currently 4 vectorStore class:
+- MemoryVectorStore stores the embeddings in the memory
+- FileSystemVectorStore stores the embeddings in a file
+- DoctrineVectorStore stores the embeddings in a postgresql database. (require doctrine/orm)
+- QdrantVectorStore stores the embeddings in a [Qdrant](https://qdrant.tech/) vectorStore. (require hkulekci/qdrant)

-You can use the `DoctrineVectorStore` class to store the embeddings in a database:
+Example of usage with the `DoctrineVectorStore` class to store the embeddings in a database:

 ```php
 $vectorStore = new DoctrineVectorStore($entityManager, PlaceEntity::class);